How to Worship Apollo: Everything You Need to Know

 Apollon was seen as an averter of evil and a healer of all manner of ailments.

-In the ancient epic The Iliad (circa 700 BCE), Apollon cursed the Greek camp with a plague which led to the death of many soldiers.
+In the ancient epic The Iliad (circa 700 BCE), Apollon cursed the Greek camp with a plague which led to the deaths of many people.

 is Apollon Reaching Out to Me?